Convergence analysis of a solver for the linear Poisson--Boltzmann model: Introduction

 \section{Introduction}

-Many chemical reactions of interest take place in solution where the solvation effect plays an important role and should not be ignored.
-To characterize the solvation effect, various solvation models have been proposed that can generally be divided into two classes: explicit solvent models and implicit solvent models.
-The explicit models provide a physical spatially resolved description of the solvent and usually have better simulation comparing to practical experiments, but they are often computationally consuming.
-The implicit models characterize the solvent in terms of its macroscopic physical properties, such as the solvent dielectric permittivity and the ionic strength, and are computationally more efficient.

-In this article, we are concerned with a representative and widely-used implicit solvation model, the Poisson--Boltzmann (PB) solvation model \cite{yoon1990boundary,nicholls1991rapid,tomasi-2005}.
-In particular, we consider the linearized Poisson--Boltzmann (LPB) equation for simplicity in the form of
+In this work, we study an interior-exterior domain decomposition method for a widely-used solvent model, the Poisson--Boltzmann (PB) solvent model \cite{yoon1990boundary,nicholls1991rapid,tomasi-2005}.
+Specifically, we consider the linear Poisson--Boltzmann (LPB) equation, which takes the form